weekplan/www/_drafts/_posts/week-plan-is-now-gdpr-compliant.md

 - updates
 - product news
 ---
-What’s New in Week Plan Version 2.109.1
+# What’s New in Week Plan Version 2.109.1

+The biggest news is that Week Plan is now GDPR-compliant.

+On May 25th, the European Union’s General Data Protection Regulation (GDPR) went into effect and we want to be transparent about how we store and protect your personal information.

+We’ve devoted our resources to comply with GDPR.
+You can read our updated privacy policy [here](https://weekplan.net/privacy/).

-Week Plan is Now GDPR Compliant
+## Week Plan is Now GDPR-Compliant

-- Week Plan is committed to compliance with the General Data Protection Regulation (GDPR).
+Week Plan is committed to compliance with the General Data Protection Regulation (GDPR).
 We’ve added a new page that asks for your acceptance of our terms and privacy policy.

 Removed Theme Option